 It was a matter of when not if, and after a few small (top secret) tweaks, our rods were bowing to angry freshwater redfish.

 These redfish fight just as hard as their saltwater relatives, diving deeper, tearing off directionally, and then pulling line a few final times at the sight of the boat and the net welcoming them aboard.

 Luckily, Bryan keeps his tackle in shape and uses sharp hooks, allowing us to go 5/5 on keeper redfish.

 While catching freshwater redfish is enough to make anyone’s day, we were also blown away by Calaveras Lake itself.

 Fan casting from the bow granted us a front row seat at an impeccable sunrise, burning off morning fog that creeped across the water.
 Bird activity was everywhere, reminding us of coastal bird sanctuaries.

-Pair that with giant redfish and you’d be forgiven for thinking you’re by the beach.
-But nope, Calaveras Lake, neighboring Brauning Lake and all their redfish are waiting for you just 3 hours from Dallas, 3 hours from Houston, and hour from Austin, and 30 mins from The Alamo:
+Pair that with giant redfish, and you’d be forgiven for thinking you’re by the beach.
+But nope, Calaveras Lake, neighboring Brauning Lake, and all their redfish are waiting for you just 3 hours from Dallas, 3 hours from Houston, an hour from Austin, and 30 mins from The Alamo: